The New York Times seven-minute workout

 “Exercise is the single best thing you can do for your mood, memory and learning.
 Even ten minutes of activity changes your brain.”

 Would you benefit from taking more exercise?
 Could you fit just seven minutes of exercise into your day?
-Or perhaps twenty?
-Or would it suit you better to “snack” on two minute sessions of exercise spaced throughout the day, as this article describes?
-What small improvement will work best for you?
+Or twenty one?
+Or would it suit you better to “snack” on two minute ‘micro-workouts’ spaced throughout the day?
+Find what works for you.

 Diagrams for the Scientific SEVEN-Minute Workout :